Some-Birb7190/rtt_fetcher/Readme.md

 Output the next 10 trains at a different station:
 `./main.py --amount 10 --station HHD`

+To see it in action, check this [asciinema recording](https://asciinema.org/a/563950)
 ## Final notes:
 Again a huge thanks to the team at Realtime Trains as this wouldn't be possible without them.
 Yes this code is awful but I wanted to make it work and I think I did that pretty well.